Your rights under the ADA: hearing loss and hearing aids

 Historically, the world has had its share of champions for the deaf and hearing impaired.
 In 1500, Girolamo Cardano was the first physician to acknowledge deaf individuals had the ability to reason.
-In 1755, Samuel Heinicke established the first oral school for the deaf in Germany and in 1777 a German pastor named Arnoldi advocated for education of the deaf to begin at age four.
-Alexander Graham Bell opened speech school for teachers of the deaf in 1872.
-In 1976, the Federal Communications Commission addressed the issue of closed captioning and in 1980 Sears, Roebuck and Co began selling decoders for closed captioning.
+In 1755, Samuel Heinicke established the first oral school for the deaf in Germany, and in 1777 a German pastor named Arnoldi advocated for education of the deaf to begin at age four.
+Alexander Graham Bell opened a speech school for teachers of the deaf in 1872.
+In 1976, the Federal Communications Commission addressed the issue of closed captioning, and in 1980 Sears, Roebuck and Company began selling decoders for closed captioning.

 But perhaps the most significant legislative hero of the deaf and hearing impaired in modern times may be the Americans with Disabilities Act (ADA), which was signed into law in 1990.
 The legislation, along with other legal protections enacted before and after it, works to benefit all disabled individuals in the United States.
-The following FAQs are a brief example of your rights as a deaf or hearing impaired individual.
+The following FAQs summarize your rights as a person who's deaf or has hearing loss.

-Q: Can an employer ask if I have a hearing impairment in a job interview?
+Q: Can an employer ask if I have hearing loss in a job interview?